baoshan/swift-evolution/proposals/NNNN-concurrency-objc.md

 * Translate Objective-C completion-handler methods into `async` methods in Swift.
 * Allow `async` methods defined in Swift to be `@objc`, in which case they are exported as completion-handler methods.
-* Provide inference rules for asynchronous handlers.
 * Provide Objective-C attributes to tune the translation of Objective-C APIs for concurrency:
   * Control over how completion-handler-based APIs are translated into `async` Swift functions.
   * Specify when an Objective-C APIs is part of a particular global actor.
-  * Specify when an Objective-C API is intended to be an asynchronous handler.

 The detailed design section describes the specific rules and heuristics being applied.
 However, the best way to evaluate the overall effectiveness of the translation is to see it's effect over a large number of Objective-C APIs.
 [This pull request](https://github.com/DougGregor/swift-concurrency-objc/pull/1) demonstrates the effect that this proposal has on the Swift translations of Objective-C APIs across the Apple iOS, macOS, tvOS, and watchOS SDKs.